 Your cockatiel’s cage should also have at least three different perches—of varying size, shape, and texture—to help them keep their feet strong and healthy.
 However, ensure that they are at least 3½ inches in diameter to prevent them from losing their balance and injuring themselves.

 Using a Sleep Cage

 However, if they live in an active room, you may want to get a cage specifically designed for them to sleep in.
 A sleep cage doesn’t need to be as large as their primary cage.
 It should be big enough to comfortably hold your cockatiel but easy enough to transport and maneuver.
-When it’s time for them to snooze, simply transfer them into their sleep cage and carry it into a quieter room and cover.
+When it’s time for them to snooze, simply transfer them into their sleep cage, carry it into a quieter room, and cover.

 Cockatiel Cage Maintenance